OpenGamma/OG-Platform/docs/og-analytics/worked-out-examples/worked-out-example-smile-equity-index-sparse-data.rst

 In general market prices of call options are inconsistent with those of put options in the sense call and put with the same strike lead to different values of implied volatility, which is mainly a consequence of liquidity difference between the call and put options, and also between options and underlying.
+Another source of the implied volatility difference is the discrete dividend payment which we approximate in terms of a continuous dividend rate in this test end-to-end test.
 To capture this feature, we straightforwardly build two volatility smiles, one for call options and the other for put options.